-If your student is late, please escort them in.
-He/she is required to check in with the office before going to class.
+If your student is late, he/she is required to check in with the office before going to class.
 Any student who is tardy in excess of 30 minutes per day for 3 days in one school year is truant and may be reported to the attendance supervisor and/or the School Attendance Review Board.